1kmHQ/Book/09-road-ahead.md

 ---

+*Chapter 8 painted the hundred-year vision.
+But a century is made of days.
+This chapter is about the days that come first — the immediate road ahead.*

+---

 ## Standing at the Edge

 It's early morning in Zone Zero.
 The first zone.
 The zone where everything we've written in this book will be tested.